skippyr/river-dreams/README.md

 ## What features does it have?

-River Dreams was designed to help people that do not have many knowledge in the terminal and people that take it to another level, needing to use it in the most unusual cases.
+River Dreams was designed to help people that take the terminal to another level, needing to use it in the most unusual cases.
 Everything that you will probably need will be at your glance.

 Everything in it is a module: